If you’re an adoptee looking to learn more about your biological family, then a DNA test is something you should consider.

 Each of those companies allows you to upload that raw data text file for free.
 You’ll get put into their database and you’ll be shown a list of your matches.

 If you’re a male and looking for your father, you may also want to consider a Y-DNA test from FamilyTreeDNA – budget permitting.
-You’ll want to get the 67 marker test.
-More on Y-DNA testing here.
+You’ll want to get the 37 marker test to start and upgrade later if you have any promising matches.
+More on Y-DNA testing.

 It’s all about the matches